RangerMauve/make-fetch/README.md

-    headers, // An object mapping header titles to values referrer, // An optional string specify the referrer method, // The HTTP method, will always be uppercase, default is `GET` body // An optional async iterable of buffers for the request body } = request
+    headers, // An object mapping header titles to values referrer, // An optional string specify the referrer method, // The HTTP method, will always be uppercase, default is `GET` body, // An optional async iterable of buffers for the request body signal // An optional AbortSignal that you might want to listen to for cancellation } = request

   return {